pneumacoin/pneumacoin.github.io/pneuma/pneuma/Project PNEUMA/Project PNEUMA Progress Log.md

 May,2025-Create Project Pneuma Facebook Page and began creating guides and further documents in Github Repository.
 May,2025-Set aside 14,400 PNEUMA for 72 Zambian Based Ministries
 May,2025-Onboarded and Sent 200 Pneuma to #1 Zambian Based Ministry
+## June 5, 2025
+Onboarded #1Zambian Ministry
+## June 6, 2025
+Released CIMCO on the open market.
+40 trades in the first 24 hours with 0.39% increase in value.